NucleusEngineering/serverless/.journey/00-run.neos.md

 gcloud config set artifacts/location europe-north1
 ```

-Note that our code is not yet build or containerized, yet Cloud Run requires that.
+Note that our code is not yet build or containerized, but Cloud Run requires that.
 The `gcloud` CLI has a convenient short cut for deploying Cloud Run which quickly allows us to do so.

 We can use a single command to easily: